Sex abuse inquiry: English soccer failed to protect youths

-LONDON (AP) — English soccer did not do enough to protect children from pedophile coaches in an “institutional failure” by the game’s governing body, an inquiry into sexual abuse from 1970 to 2005 has found.
+LONDON (AP) — English soccer did not do enough to protect children from pedophile coaches in an “institutional failure” by the game’s governing body, an inquiry into widespread sexual abuse from 1970 to 2005 has found.

-The English Football Association-commissioned independent review said there were at least 692 abuse survivors and 240 suspects in a 710-page report that catalogued failings by eight clubs, including Chelsea and Manchester City, to act on concerns about eight of the most prolific perpetrators of male sexual abuse in the sport.
+The English Football Association-commissioned independent review said there were at least 692 abuse survivors and 240 suspects in a 710-page report that catalogued failings by eight clubs, including Chelsea and Manchester City, to act on concerns about eight of the most prolific perpetrators of male sexual abuse.

+Calling it a “dark day” for the sport, FA chief executive Mark Bullingham issued a televised apology to the survivors who were let down by clubs and authorities.

+“No child should ever have experienced the abuse you did,” he said Wednesday from Wembley Stadium.
+“What you went through was horrific and it is deeply upsetting that more was not done by the game at the time, to give you the protection you deserved.

 The inquiry led by attorney Clive Sheldon was sparked by a wave of media testimonies of survivors of abuse in 2016, including victims of Barry Bennell, a former youth talent scout for Manchester City.